Intergovernmental Panel on Climate Change: Funding

 The IPCC receives funding through a dedicated trust fund.
 UNEP and the WMO established the fund in 1989.
 The trust fund receives annual financial contributions from member governments.
-The WMO, UNEP and other organizations also contribute.
+The WMO, UNEP, and other organizations also contribute.
 Payments are voluntary and there is no set amount required.
 The WMO covers the operating costs of the secretariat.
 It also sets the IPCC's financial regulations and rules.
 The Panel sets the annual budget.

+In 2021, the IPCC's annual budget amounts to approximately six million euros, financed by the 195 UN Member states, who contribute "independently and voluntarily".
+In 2021, the countries giving the most money include the United States, Japan, France, Germany and Norway.
+Other countries, often developing ones, give an "in-kind contribution, by hosting IPCC meetings".
+In 2022, this budget was a little less than eight million euros.

 List of all reports

 Activities other than report preparation

 The IPCC bases its work on the decisions of the WMO and UNEP, which established the IPCC.
 It also supports the work of the UNFCCC.
-The main work of the IPCC is to prepare assessment and other reports.
+The main work of the IPCC is to prepare assessments and other reports.
 It also supports other activities such as the Data Distribution Centre.
 This helps manage data related to IPCC reports.

 The IPCC has a "Gender Policy and Implementation Plan" to pay attention to gender in its work.
-It aims to carry out its work in an inclusive and respectful manner.
+It aims to carry out its work inclusively and respectfully.
 The IPCC aims for balance in participation in IPCC work.
 This should offer all participants equal opportunity.

 Communications and dissemination activities

 The IPCC enhanced its communications activities for the Fifth Assessment Report.
-For instance it made the approved report and press release available to registered media under embargo before the release.
+For instance, it made the approved report and press release available to registered media under embargo before the release.
 And it expanded its outreach activities with an outreach calendar.
 The IPCC held an Expert Meeting on Communication in February 2016, at the start of the Sixth Assessment Report cycle.
 Members of the old and new Bureaus worked with communications experts and practitioners at this meeting.
 This meeting produced a series of recommendations.
 The IPCC adopted many of them.
 One was to bring people with communications expertise into the Working Group Technical Support Units.
-Another was to consider communications questions early on in the preparation of reports.
+Another was to consider communication questions early on in the preparation of reports.

 Following these steps in communications, the IPCC saw a significant increase in media coverage of its reports.
 This was particularly the case with the Special Report on Global Warming of 1.5 °C in 2018 and Climate Change 2021: The Physical Science Basis, the Working Group I contribution to the Sixth Assessment Report, in 2021.
 There was also much greater public interest, reflected in the youth and other movements that emerged in 2018.

 IPCC reports are important for public awareness of climate change and related policymaking.
-This has led to a number of academic studies of IPCC communications, for example in 2021.
+This has led to several academic studies of IPCC communications, for example in 2021.